The Philosophy Program

 1. Requirements for the Philosophy major:

 Majors in Philosophy with an interest in graduate studies should take courses beyond the minimum required for the major, and they are especially urged to achieve competence in Greek, Latin, French or German.
-Students with a 3.5 GPA in Philosophy are eligible for Honors depending upon successful completion of PHIL 485 and defense.
+Students with a 3.5 GPA in Philosophy (and 3.25 overall) are eligible for Honors contingent on a grade of A in PHIL 485 and successful oral defense.

 Philosophy Course Offerings